GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 #### Downloading the masked human reference genome

 The masked reference genome is available via [Google drive](https://drive.google.com/file/d/0B3llHR93L14wd0pSSnFULUlhcUk/edit?usp=sharing) and [Zenodo](https://zenodo.org/record/1208052).
-For this workshop, we have provided you with the file.
+For this workshop, we have provided you with the file within the `4.evaluation/BBMask_human_reference/` directory.

 ??? note "Downloading your own copy of the masked genome"